outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 - how to implement the interface analysis framework as a set of simple functions for an initial version, involving alternate default constant simple structures to combine, such as:

+    - identify useful structures like 'graph layers that represent info about multiple interfaces' to 'filter relevant graphs'
+        - for example, a problem-solving intent graph layer like 'problem-solving requirements' also indicates causal info, which is useful to connect (to connect requirements/cause and also to connect adjacent info of requirements like intents to cause)

     - identify useful structures like 'graph variables to generate graph manifolds of a useful graph structure like a graph layer' to 'filter relevant graphs'
         - for example, identifying useful graph variants of a graph layer like a problem-solving intent layer is useful, like how changing adjacency of problem/solution types vs. adjacency of problem types can generate variants of the problem-solving intent layer
         - the problem-solving intent layer is optimally positioned on a graph of graphs implementing those problem-solving intents, since most problem-solving graphs will implement only a trivial number of problem-solving intents at once